 Unless you are a hunter-gatherer or sustenance farmer, we have all become ever more disconnected from our food in recent years.
 Many of us don’t even consider where a meal comes from beyond the supermarket packaging.
-This is a loss because eating offers an incredible opportunity to connect us more deeply to the natural world, the elements and to each other.
+This is a loss because eating offers an incredible opportunity to connect us more deeply to the natural world, the elements, and to each other.

-When we pause to consider all of the people involved in the meal that has arrived on your plate, from the loved ones (and yourself) who prepared it, to those who stocked the shelves, to those who planted and harvested the raw ingredients, to those who supported them, it is hard to not feel both grateful and interconnected.
+When we pause to consider all of the people involved in the meal that has arrived on our plate, from the loved ones (and yourself) who prepared it, to those who stocked the shelves, to those who planted and harvested the raw ingredients, to those who supported them, it is hard to not feel both grateful and interconnected.
 Be mindful of the water, soil, and other elements that were part of its creation as you sit down to eat whatever you are eating.
-You can reflect on the cultural traditions that brought you this food, the recipes generously shared from friends, or brought from a distant place and time to be a handed down in the family.
+You can reflect on the cultural traditions that brought you this food, the recipes generously shared from friends, or brought from a distant place and time to be handed down in the family.

-As you consider everything that went into the meal, it becomes effortless to experience and express gratitude to all of the people who gave their time and effort, the elements of the universe that contributed their share, our friends or ancestors who shared recipes and even the beings who may have given their lives to a part of creating this meal.
+As you consider everything that went into the meal, it becomes effortless to experience and express gratitude to all of the people who gave their time and effort, the elements of the universe that contributed their share, our friends or ancestors who shared recipes, and even the beings who may have given their lives to a part of creating this meal.
 With just a little more mindfulness like this, we may begin to make wiser choices about sustainability and health in our food, not just for us but for the whole planet.